wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/industry-solutions/financial-services-collaboration-manager/includes/3-set-up-collaboration-manager.md

-In this exercise, you will configure the settings for Collaboration Manager for Loans so that it correctly works with Microsoft 365 services like Teams, Bookings, and Planner.
-In this case, we will examine how you can bind Collaboration Manager to a new Microsoft Teams team and Bookings business for a bank branch that would like to use the product.
+In this exercise, you'll configure the settings for Collaboration Manager for Loans so that it correctly works with Microsoft 365 services like Teams, Bookings, and Planner.
+In this case, we'll examine how you can bind Collaboration Manager to a new Microsoft Teams team and Bookings business for a bank branch that wants to use the product.

 At the end, you'll then learn how you can take a model-driven app like Collaboration Manager for Loans and embed it in Teams as both a teams tab and as a personal app.